 23 Things I Want Now That I'm 23

 1. Visit another country with my own money - I accomplished this in 2007 when I went to Bangkok with my good friends Pam & Mike.
-It was on of the best and most memorable vacations i've ever had.
+It was on of the best and most memorable vacations i've ever had.2.
+Take up cooking and see if I have the passion for it - I'm a month into my cooking lessons right now, and i'm enjoying it very much!
+I have a feeling that i've finally found something that I want to do with my life!

 3. Become fit and take boxing classes - I haven't taken up boxing, but the good news is that i'm more concerned with my health nowadays.
 I've resorted to going on brisk walks nightly and i've also been mindful of my eating.
 No more double rice binges for me anymore!